List of Torchwood characters: Gray

 Gray, portrayed by Ethan Brooke as a child and by Lachlan Nieboer as an adult, is Captain Jack's younger brother and a main antagonist of the second series.
 Gray is first alluded to in the series two premiere "Kiss Kiss, Bang Bang", when Jack's former partner John Hart states that he "found Gray".

 In "Adam", Jack's memories of his brother are brought to the surface by an alien who meddles with his memories.
 Jack recalls letting go of his brother's hand and losing him during an alien invasion in their homeland of the Boeshane Peninsula, an action he regards as the worst thing he ever did.
 Young Jack (Jack Montgomery) searches for Gray but is unable to find him.
 When the alien is defeated, he taunts Jack that he will lose these memories of his brother.

 In "Fragments", Captain John shows Jack a hologram of Gray.
 Appearing in "Exit Wounds", Gray is a damaged character who has endured a lifetime of torture; having learnt cruelty from his captors, Gray is a vengeful sadist.
 Gray returns to Jack only to reveal that he blames him for the torture he has endured over the course of his life.
 Seeking to punish his brother, Gray buries Jack alive in Cardiff in the year AD 27, placing him in a permanent cycle of death and resurrection.
 In present day, Gray wreaks havoc across Cardiff, and murders Torchwood member Toshiko Sato, who had been attempting to prevent a nuclear explosion which Gray had triggered.
 Jack, having been exhumed by Torchwood in the 19th century and subsequently placed into stasis, re-emerges and forgives Gray, and asks that his brother do the same.
 Gray refuses to absolve Jack, who sorrowfully chloroforms his younger brother.
 Jack places Gray inside a cryogenic chamber, knowing he may never awaken.
-Gray is presumed killed in the explosion of Torchwood in series 3.